cticenhour/moose/framework/doc/content/source/postprocessors/PseudoTimestep.md

 where $\alpha$ is a user chosen parameter, $k$ is the current iteration step.

 As noted also in [!citep](bucker2009cfl) the EXP method has an infinite growth, so for this method a [!param](/Postprocessors/PseudoTimestep/max_dt) parameter may be recommended.
 If no [!param](/Postprocessors/PseudoTimestep/max_dt) is provided by the user then infinite growth of the timestep is not bounded and the user will be informed by a message at the console.
 Ideally this method is used in conjunction with a steady state detection, i.e. setting [!param](/Executioner/Transient/steady_state_detection) to `true` and a [!param](/Executioner/Transient/steady_state_tolerance).

+As an example this postprocessor may be implemented as

+!listing test/tests/postprocessors/pseudotimestep/fv_burgers_pseudo.i
+    block=Postprocessors

 !syntax parameters /Postprocessors/PseudoTimestep